 Female lack of sexual experience is generally related to purity.
 This idea appears across most continents, eras, and religions.
 In fact, some groups even genitally mutilate women, so that they can have no desire to lose their “purity.”

-If girls lose purity by becoming sexually active, we really need another analogy for what Christ does when bringing us close – He takes us impure people and make us pure.
+If girls are seen as losing purity by becoming sexually active, we really need another analogy for what Christ does when bringing us close – He takes us impure people and make us pure.

 Sex is something not meant for children.

 Kassian (the complementarian who wrote the sex-is-a-symbol-of –unity-with-Christ article) insist that “Without [marriage and sex]… we would have a tough time understanding the Gospel.”
 I know that children too young to understand marriage and sex understand the gospel very easily, and that many unmarried people do understand the gospel.
 On the other hand, I heard of nobody who ever testified that marrying or getting sexually active finally helped them to understand the Gospel.

 Believing that sex is the main way people can understand the gospel, would lead to one of two ways of treating children: You could either get to the conclusion that the gospel is not meant for children, or that sex and marriage is meant for them.
 Seriously, both of those options are terrible.

 …therefore a man shall leave his parents and cleave to his wife, and the two shall become one…

 The texts on man and woman becoming one (Gen 2:24; Mat 19:5; Mar 10:7; Eph 5:31) has the word “therefore” in them – connecting to the reason why it happen.
 And the therefore words never say: “To symbolize a relationship with God.”
 From 3 of the 4 passages, “symbolizing a relationship with God” is not even among the possible inferences.
 (From the Ephesians text, it is theoretically possible to think the text implies such symbolism – as long as the reader does not connect the text to the other three texts on the topic.)
 This idea is not in the Bible.